xavierrocamora/travelfareservice/README.md

 Frontend running on port 4200

-Run frontend from src/tfs-frontend with the command ng serve
+Run frontend from src/tfs-frontend with the command line: ng serve